Edward Miner “Ned” Lamont, Jr. was sworn into office on January 9, 2019 as the 89th governor of Connecticut.

 Secretary Merrill is a graduate of the University of Connecticut, is licensed to practice law in the state of California, and is a classically trained pianist.
 She lives in Hartford.
 Her family includes husband Dr. Stephen Leach and his two sons, her three grown children, and five grandchildren.

-Kevin Lembo is currently serving his second term as Connecticut State Comptroller.
+Kevin Lembo is currently serving his third term as Connecticut state Comptroller.
 Having never previously run for any elected office, Lembo had an unconventional path to public service.
 He spent decades working as a public health advocate before his first successful election for state comptroller in 2010.
 Lembo is the first openly gay statewide elected official in Connecticut.

 As state comptroller, and administrator of the state health plan, Lembo has worked to develop innovative preventive care and wellness programs that reduce costs and improve care quality.
 As the state's chief fiscal guardian, he is an independent voice in reporting on the state's financial outlook and has implemented fiscal policy initiatives to tame Connecticut's revenue volatility and achieve financial predictability.